Keith Murray (ceramic artist): Early life and education

 Murray was born in the Auckland suburb of Mount Eden on 5 July 1892.
 His father, Charles Henry Murray, from Peterhead, Scotland, and his mother, Lilian Day George, from New Plymouth, New Zealand, had married in New Plymouth in March 1889.
-Charles, a printer and commercial stationer in Auckland for fifteen years, passed away after a long illness, aged 43, at home in Cheltenham Road, Devonport, on 2 February 1898.
+Charles, a printer and commercial stationer in Auckland for fifteen years, died after a long illness, aged 43, at home in Cheltenham Road, Devonport, on 2 February 1898.
 In January 1900, his mother, Lilian, married Dr William Chisholm Wilson McDowell at St Mary's Church, New Plymouth.
 Younger sister Evelyn was a bridesmaid to their mother.

 Murray was educated at Prince Albert College, Auckland.
 When he was 13 years old, his stepfather received 12 months leave from the University Board to attend to medical studies at Edinburgh University.
 In consequence, the family moved to Britain in March 1906, where Murray attended Mill Hill School in London.
 After returning to New Zealand in April 1907, he attended King's College in Remuera, by which he passed the December 1908 University of New Zealand matriculation examinations.